Single-chain nanoparticles: opportunities provided by internal and external confinement

-Folding individual synthetic polymer chains at high dilution by means of multiple intra-chain (reversible or irreversible) bonding interactions produces single-chain nanoparticles (SCNPs).
-The size of these soft nano-objects can be easily tuned in a typical range of 3–30 nm.
+Single-Chain Nanoparticles (SCNPs) result from the folding individual synthetic polymer chains by means of multiple intra-chain (reversible or irreversible) bonding interactions.
+The size of these soft nano-objects can be easily tuned between 3 and 30 nm.
 Only a rough analogy exists between the process of SCNP formation and the precise, specific folding of a polypeptide chain to its native, functional state (e.g., enzymes).
-In fact, most SCNPs result in a typical morphology in solution more akin to those displayed by intrinsically disordered proteins (IDPs) than those found in compact, globular enzymes.
-Strategies to induce globule formation in SCNPs were also investigated, most of them based on tuning the hydrophobic/hydrophilic balance of the SCNP precursor.
-Even following an imperfect folding process, the conformational degrees of freedom in SCNPs are severely restricted, giving rise to notorious local domain formation and, hence, to topological self-confinement effects.
+Most SCNPs result in a typical morphology in solution more akin to those displayed by Intrinsically Disordered Proteins (IDPs).